kadarakos/blog/_posts/2017-07-08-Muffins-are-no-Fries.md

 Person: Here is your Jalapeno Asiago Mozzarella Specialty Bagel.
 Me: That sounds very unappetizing.
 Person: Can I get you a Ranch, Bacon Chicken Wrap menu instead?
-Person: It comes with Fries and a drink of you choice!
+Person: It comes with Fries and a drink of your choice!
 Me: Can you give me a time machine instead?

 To be continued ...